Jaimeloeuf/muwno/portal/src/views/README.md

 # views/
-Folder for all view component files.
+Folder for all vue Single File Component (SFC) files.